HL7/fhir-ips/input/pagecontent/design.md

 Having this clear is important for correctly understanding the published profiles.
 For example, the optional section of [Social History](./StructureDefinition-Composition-uv-ips-definitions.html#Composition.section:sectionSocialHistory.entry) has open slicing on the entry element allowing for the use of the [IPS Tobacco Use profile](./StructureDefinition-Observation-tobaccouse-uv-ips.html), the [IPS Alcohol Use profile](./StructureDefinition-Observation-alcoholuse-uv-ips.html), or any other Observation or DocumentReference.
 Therefore, while specific IPS profiles are described in this guide, other profiles may also be included as well.

 ### Must Support

-In the context of the IPS, mustSupport on any data element SHALL be interpreted as follows:
-* Implementers conforming to the IPS Implementation Guide, when creating IPS content
+Implementers conforming to a particular profile in the IPS Implementation Guide:
-  * SHALL be capable of including mustSupport data elements for generated IPS profiles.
-For avoidance of doubt, it is not required to support mustSupport elements within optional IPS profiles when they are not included.
+* SHALL be capable of producing values for the mustSupport elements in the IPS profile [See 3.4.1 for Missing Data]
-* Implementers conforming to the IPS Implementation Guide, when receiving IPS content
-  * SHALL be capable of processing resource instances containing  mustSupport data elements without generating an error or causing the application to fail.
+* SHALL be capable of processing resource instances containing mustSupport data elements, including elements with missing data, without generating an error or causing the application to fail.
 * SHOULD be capable of displaying mustSupport data elements for human use, or processing (e.g. storing) them for other purposes.

-  * SHALL be able to process resource instances containing mustSupport data elements asserting missing information.
+Implementers conforming to an IPS document in the IPS Implementation Guide:
+* SHALL be capable of supporting profiles under sections that are marked mustSupport in the IPS Composition profile
+* SHALL be capable of populating profiles for allergy, medication and problem information in an IPS document

 #### Missing Data
 {:.no_toc}